samuel-carleial/data-analysis-reference/README.md

-# Reference guide to data analysis
+# A guide to data analysis

 A compilation of code, publications and other relevant information related to data analysis.
 Several topics are covered here, particularly data visualization and statistical modeling.

 Main language: R

 ## Content:
-### [reference_guide] BASH
+### [environment] BASH

 Useful code that one might always insist in forgetting when having to use the bash prompt.

-### [reference_guide] R
-**The core of this repository**
+### [environment] R **(the core of this repository)**

-Sections:
+Main sections:
 - BASICS
-- Accuracy, power and reliability
+- Accuracy, power and clinical significance
+- Causal inference
 - Classification
 - Clustering
+- Data imputation
 - Data manipulation
+- Data randomization
 - Data visualization (plots, tables, maps...)
-- Imputation
+- **Bayesian** statistical approach
-- Mediation and moderation
-- Modelling: fit and validation
-- Modelling: model (multi-)linear (mixed)
-- Modelling: model linear robust regression
-- Modelling: model repeated measures
-- Modelling: model zero-inflation
-- Modelling: predictions
-- Path analysis
-- Randomization
+- **Frequentist** statistical approach

 ### literature

-Guidelines, publications and other literature from other authors.
+Guidelines, blog posts, scientific publications and other literature/references related to data analysis.

 ### templates

 Templates to use in data analysis.

 ### troubleshooting

-Solving problems regarding R.
+Making R work in your machine.

 ### courses and workshops

 Training in R prepared by myself and others.

-*Note: work in progress*
+*Note: this is a work in progress*